santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 ## Introduction <a name="introduction"></a>

+In any supervised learning setting, our goal is to find a model that generalizes well — that is, performs well not just on the training data but also on unseen samples.
+The bias–variance tradeoff provides a powerful framework to understand why models either underfit or overfit.
+In this post, we will derive this relationship mathematically, starting from the expected error of a model and decomposing it into bias, variance, and irreducible noise components.

 Whenever we build a model, it is not feasible to train on all datapoints of feature vector $$x$$ and their corresponding target $$y$$ under the distribution $$P(x,y)$$.
 Instead, we draw a training dataset $$D$$ of $$m$$ points from $$P(x,y)$$:

 $$